pmd/pmd-designer/releasing.md

 2. Verify changelog `/CHANGELOG.md`.
 Adjust version number if necessary.

-    Note: The first section will be used for the release notes on github releases.
+    Note: The first section will be used for the release notes on GitHub releases.

+    Tip: Execute `.ci/tools/release-notes-generate.sh` in order to generate most parts of the release notes (fixed issues, pull requests, dependencies).

 3. Prepare the release (creates a new release tag).
     This will be done for you: http://maven.apache.org/plugins/maven-release-plugin/examples/prepare-release.html